godotengine/godot-docs/tutorials/scripting/resources.rst

 Godot makes it easy to create custom Resources in the Inspector.

-1. Create a new Resource object in the Inspector.
+1. Create a new Resource object in the Inspector by clicking the file icon with the green plus sign.
 This can even be a type that derives Resource, so long as your script is extending that type.
 2. Set the ``script`` property in the Inspector to be your script.

 The Inspector will now display your Resource script's custom properties.
 If one edits